 Hotspot Shield has far fewer servers (20+) and host countries (20+) in operation than CyberGhost (1300+/60+), but that doesn’t seem to stop them from having blazing-fast speeds.

 In fact, Hotspot Shield is known for its incredibly fast speeds, except for connections dealing with torrenting.

 The increased speed of Hotspot Shield is thanks to the quality of their servers and the fact that there are no bandwidth limitations.

 How to download and install Hotspot Shield and CyberGhost

 Getting started with either of these services is a simple process.
 Both have a variety of apps and extensions that make connecting a breeze.

-Hotspot Shield has apps for Windows, OSX, Android and iOS.
-They also have a Chrome extensions that can be installed at the browser level.
+Hotspot Shield has apps for Windows, OSX, Android, and iOS.
+They also have a Chrome extension that can be installed at the browser level.
 Choose your platform, and download the appropriate client from the “Products” section.
 There is a 7-day trial, so you can start using the client before upgrading to a subscription, though they will require your payment details.

 CyberGhost also has products available for the same platforms, but they add a Linux app to round out their portfolio.
 You’ll be required to create an account and subscribe before you can download the app.

 Run the installer and follow the instructions that come next.
 You’ll be given a “PUK” code that you’ll need to enter if you forget your login.